University of Michigan Library

 We chose to add subtle explanatory content in order to bridge the mental model gap

-I translated my findings into a set of Evidence-Based Design Recommendations.
-I provided the UI logic and low-to-mid-fidelity mockups, which served as the blueprint for the UI/UX designer’s final implementation.
+I translated my findings into a set of evidence-based design recommendations.
+I provided Figma mockups and the research results as the basis of my designs.
+This served as the blueprint for the UI/UX designer’s final implementation.

 I handed off my mockups to the design and development teams, who iterated and tested several options in order to land on the final designs.